There are many cases where individuals get their Private Pilot License (PPL), stop flying for a while, and then go back to try and fly again.

 How to Stay Current on Your License

-You’ll never have to renew your private pilot license, but every pilot has to make sure they’re keeping up with their medical certificates and their BFR in order to exercise the privileges of having a PPL.
+You’ll never have to go through a private pilot license renewal, but every pilot has to make sure they’re keeping up with their medical certificates and their BFR in order to exercise the privileges of having a PPL.
 Luckily, you’ll only need a third-class medical certificate in order to schedule a BFR with a flight instructor.

 As long as you have your private pilot license, and your medical certificate and BFR aren’t expired, then you will be able to enjoy the benefits that the private pilot license has to offer.